 2) You Intend To Store Movies On The Device

 I have a post on how to watch movies on the Quest 2 (because it’s awesome).
 In it, I recommend streaming via the YouTube, Netflix, or Amazon apps.
 That said, if you’re somebody with the movie files who wants to move them over to the Quest 2 and play them, those files can take up huge amounts of space very quickly.

 If I were that guy, I might spring for the 256GB model.

 There are situations where you can use up a lot of space rather quickly when developing games and deploying them to your Quest 2.
 I still don’t think you’ll NEED the 256 GB model even if you’re in this situation.
 But, if you can write it off as a business expense, it’s easily justifiable.

 4) You’re a Content Creator

-It’s easy to delete the recordings afterwards.
-That said, if you’re going to be recording for an hour or longer then I may not want to have any anxiety about running low on space.
+It’s easy to delete the recordings afterward.
+That said, if you’re going to be recording for an hour or longer, then I may not want to have any anxiety about running low on space.

 Quest 2 Accessories Worth Checking Out

 I wrote an entire post on best VR accessories for the Quest 2.
 But, if you don’t feel like reading it here are the Amazon links to my favorites.